 Like all survivors, LGBTQI survivors often feel self-blame, shame, fear, anger, and depression.
 They may also be led to question their sexuality, or how it is perceived by others, especially if the assault was perpetrated as a hate crime, directed against the survivor's sexual orientation or gender identity as perceived by the perpetrator.

 There are many resources available to members of the LGBTQI communities who are victims of gender violence.
 We are here to help.
-Contact the CAPE Director at 303-871-3853.
+Contact the CAPE Coordinator at 303-871-3853.

-Our friends at Survivors Organizing for Liberation are a resource dedicated to building safety and justice for lesbian, gay, bisexual, transgender and queer communities for over 25 years.
+Our friends at Survivors Organizing for Liberation (SOL) are a resource dedicated to building safety and justice for lesbian, gay, bisexual, transgender, and queer communities for over 25 years.